 A God for our Cosmic Time and Space

-In the light of our greater knowledge of the Cosmos I consider here first two aspects of God, as both beyond all our knowledge and conceptions, and yet able to be known in events and substance in the world.
+In the light of our greater knowledge of the Cosmos I consider here aspects of God, as both beyond all our knowledge and conceptions, and yet able to be known in events and substance in the world.

 God cannot just be invoked to fill gaps in our knowledge.